About laparoscopic hysterectomy

 The following are less common reasons for having a hysterectomy:

 A hysterectomy may cure or improve your symptoms.
-However, pain may continue, depending on what is causing it.
+However, pain may continue, depending on what causes it.

 You will no longer have periods after a hysterectomy.